Development Partner Contact Information

 Massachusetts Housing Partnership Fund (MHP Fund)

 MHP Fund is a quasi-public agency that promotes more stable and diverse neighborhoods in cities and towns across Massachusetts through the development and preservation of affordable housing.
-They provide technical assistance, permanent mortgages for developers and permanent mortgages for low to moderate income first-time homebuyers.
+They provide:

 Massachusetts Rehabilitation Commission